adamzolyak/letswafflebot/README.md

 Let's Waffle!
 Bot is an open source GitHub App built with [Probot](https://github.com/probot/probot).
 Contributions welcome!

+See a demo of Let's Waffle Bot at https://youtu.be/HpCATC_4Aa4.

 ## Getting Started

 Note: Let's Waffle!
 Bot is NOT currently hosted.
 Therefore, you can only use it by creating your own GitHub App and running it yourself.